spetrunia/tpcds-run-tool/README.md

 Just run `run-all-mariadb-10.4.sh` to do all the steps with MariaDB 10.4.

-Run `run-all-pg.sh` to do all the steps with PostgreSQL 11 (compiled from source)
+Run `run-all-pg.sh` to do all the steps with PostgreSQL 11.

 # Benchmark results